by Collyn Rivers – Updated 2020

 Minor yawing at low speed should die of its own accord.
 If however, yaw begins at above the critical speed, it is rarely recoverable by driver action.
 This is because any steering ‘correction’ tends to increase the disturbing forces.

 Trailer dynamics – conclusions

 Vehicle stability was well understood by the late 1930s, and refined thereon.
 Most work on trailer dynamics began in the late 1970s.
 There are many published papers (backed up by practical real-life testing) but hard to follow without a background in this area.
-The main leader is the UK’s University of Bath (financed by Bailey Caravans).
+The main leader is the UK’s University of Bath (financed by Bailey Travel Trailers).

 For a UK-oriented view see the (very readable) Understanding the Dynamics of Towing, by Simon P Barlow.